minkaotic/front-end-notes/MVC-and-Razor.md

 The **Homepage** (i.e. start page without additional path) is by default associated with `HomeController` -> `Index()`.

 In fact, when omitting the `actionName` part of any path, this will associate the request with the Controller's `Index()` action method.

-### MVC Razor vs. Angular(JS)
-Razor renders the HTML on the server, whereas Angular(JS) renders it on the client.
-There's a whole debate about which of these are better, and modern web development is split into two camps:

-***Camp 1*** uses server-side technologies for its controllers and views and has JavaScript in its views for dynamic things.
-- MVC and Razor are the ASP.NET server-side technologies used for this.
-- Other server-side technologies for this approach include: Express (Javascript), Django (Python) and Rails (Ruby)
-- Client-side technologies may include things like jQuery or Dojo.

-***Camp 2*** uses server-side technologies to expose REST endpoints.
-Client-side technologies are used to provide controllers and views.
-- WebAPI is the ASP.NET server-side technology used for this.
-- Client-side technologies may include things like AngularJS or React.

-One consideration for deciding between these two is that for applications with a large amount of dynamic elements, you don't want to have to call back to the server every time you want to render some new HTML.
-Also, any functionality that requires an interactive UI without page refreshes (i.e. a list to which you add items without a page reload, or a form where the fields defined are dependent on each other) would be best served by a client side framework.

 _________________________